-In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)."
-The objective of this ASU is to clarify principles for recognizing revenue and to develop a common revenue standard for GAAP and International Financial Reporting Standards.
-The guidance in this ASU affects any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards.
+In May 2014 and August 2015, respectively, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09 and 2015-14, "Revenue from Contracts with Customers (Topic 606)."
+The objective of ASU 2014-09 is to clarify principles for recognizing revenue and to develop a common revenue standard for GAAP and International Financial Reporting Standards.
+The guidance in ASU 2014-09 affects any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards.
 The core principal of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-For public entities, the amendments in this update are effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-Early application is not permitted.
-The Company is currently reviewing this ASU to determine if it will have an impact on its consolidated financial statements.
+For public entities, the amendments in ASU 2015-14 defer the effective date of ASU 2014-09 to interim and annual reporting periods beginning after December 15, 2017.
+Early adoption is permitted, but not before the original effective date (i.e. interim and annual reporting periods beginning after December 15, 2016).
+Salisbury is currently reviewing ASU 2014-09 and 2015-14 to determine if they will have an impact on its consolidated financial statements.